-If you have a flooded cellar action needs to be taken quickly to extract the water, find the cause of the cellar flooding and begin the drying process.
+If you have a flooded cellar in Wolverhampton action needs to be taken quickly to extract the water, find the cause of the cellar flooding and begin the drying process.
 We will pump out the water and look into the cause of the problem.
 If the problem is with plumbing or drainage we will quote to fix it.

 Broken leaking drains, groundwater flooding, flash flooding, malfunctioning sump pumps and internal plumbing leaks are all common causes of flooded cellars.

 All flood water is considered black.
 So if your cellar has been flooded due to groundwater flooding or other external causes, you should avoid entering it.